-In November last year, it was announced that there will be a new diesel VED charge applied to any diesel car that does not meet the latest Euro 6 standards, under the new real-world emissions testing.
+In November last year, it was announced that there will be a higher diesel VED rate applied to any diesel car that does not meet the Real Driving Emissions 2 (RDE2) standard for nitrogen oxide emissions, under the new real-world emissions testing*.

 This is part of the government’s nationwide plan for reducing nitrogen dioxide emissions and raise funds for future clean air initiatives.

-FIGURE 1: The table below illustrates the new Diesel VED charging (in blue), alongside the existing rates for all other fuel types:
+FIGURE 1: The table below illustrates the new Diesel VED charging (in blue), alongside VED rates for all other fuel types:

 FYR = First Year Rate; SR = Subsequent Rate